 You’ve always known that a desk job—or any job where you do the same thing every day—is not for you.
 You like to see the results of your work, enjoy new challenges, and take pride in precision: good enough is not good enough for you.

 Carpentry is not just a physical job.
 It requires ability in mathematics, engineering, technology and design, as well as the skilled and safe use of power tools.
-In this one-year program, you’ll develop the knowledge you need to go from being handy around the house to someone who builds houses for a living.
+In this program, you’ll develop the knowledge you need to go from being handy around the house to someone who builds houses for a living.

 You’ll learn about blueprints; building layout; framing; roof, wall, and floor systems; interior and exterior finish; and more.
-You’ll go from the classroom to the lab to on-site training.
+You’ll go from the classroom to the shop to on-site training.
 When you graduate, you’ll have up to 960 hours toward your apprenticeship requirement and will have your apprenticeship year-one block exams under your belt, putting you on the path toward becoming a Red Seal carpenter.

 Ready to start building a satisfying career?
 Talk to us today